 Learn more about the individual lab pages for Principal Investigators in The Friedman Brain Institute.

 Leon Levy Neuroscience Fellowship Program at the Icahn School of Medicine at Mount Sinai Health System

-Our Physician-Scientist Track, made possible by The Leon Levy Neuroscience Fellowship Program at Mount Sinai, eliminates the long delay between research training and protected time for research that most research residency programs enforce.
-We offer a meaningful route to equal proficiency in science and medicine via protected time, intensive mentoring, and seed money for research.
-In this way, we address the need for researchers who must master a rigorous scientific approach to investigating problems in human development and disease, and who must also understand disease processes and the needs of patients.
+Our Physician-Scientist Track, made possible by the Leon Levy Neuroscience Fellowship Program, assures physician-scientists the time and support to become leaders in academic research in psychiatry, neurology, or neurosurgery by eliminating the long delay between research training and protected time for research that most research residency programs enforce.
+By constructing a meaningful route to equal proficiency in science and medicine via protected time, intensive mentoring, and seed money for research, the Program addresses a major gap in academic medicine—the need for researchers who have mastered a rigorous scientific approach to investigating problems in human development and disease who also understand disease processes and the needs of patients.

 Seminars and Related Programs